 Welcome To Overeaters Anonymous,

-"I put my hand in yours, and together we will do what we could never do alone."
+"I put my hand in yours, and together we can do what we could never do alone."

-Our primary purpose is to abstain from compulsive overeating and to carry this message of recovery throught the Twelve Steps of Overeaters Anonymous to those who still suffer.
+Our primary purpose is to abstain from compulsive overeating and to carry this message of recovery through the Twelve Steps of Overeaters Anonymous to those who still suffer.

 What is the difference between an open and closed meeting?

 Open Meeting: Open to OA members and non-OA visitors.
 All meetings are considered open unless otherwise indicated.

 Closed Meeting: Restricted to those who desire to stop eating compulsively (OA members and others who think they may have a problem with food).
 This type of meeting is not open to family, friends, visitors and nursing students.